darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 Debug
 =====

-This document uses XShell terminal emulation software to debug Chipsee IPC.
+This document uses XShell terminal emulation software to debug Chipsee IEC.
 However, you can use other tools as well, such as SecureCRT or Minicom.

 Serial Debug